erikchiodo/eriks-regex-tutorial/gist-template.md

 # Eriks-Regex-Tutorial

 Welcome to my Regex Tutorial!
-Below, I explain the fundamentals of regular expressions by summarizing what a regular expression is by defining search patterns, literal, and meta characters.
-Following a high-level conceptual summary, I provide a breakdown of a specific search pattern (email) by desecribing each of the components that make up a common regular expression.
+Below, I will explain the fundamentals of regular expressions by defining search patterns, literal characters, and meta characters.
+After a high-level conceptual summary, I will provide a breakdown of a specific search pattern (email) by describing each component that comprises a typical regular expression.

 ## Table of Contents